-On the first (1st) day of each semester, seven and one-half ($7\frac{1}{2}$) days will be added to the accumulated sick leave of each eligible faculty member holding a full-time appointment.
-Fractional credit, to the nearest day, will be credited to each eligible member on a fractional appointment.
-If the faculty member's first (1st) working day is earlier than the regular first (1st) working day of the semester, the seven and one-half ($7\frac{1}{2}$) days will be credited on such first (1st) working day.
+On the first (1st) day of August and the first (1st) day of January, seven and one-half $(7\frac{1}{2})$ days (60 hours) will be added to the accrued sick time available balance for each eligible faculty member holding a full-time appointment.

+Fractional credit, to the nearest hour, will be credited to each eligible member on a fractional appointment.
+If the faculty member's first (1st) working day is earlier than August 1st or January 1^{st} , the seven and one-half (71⁄2) days (60 hours) will be credited on such first (1st) working day.

-The maximum accumulated sick leave credit shall be one hundred twenty (120) days.
-Sick leave shall not accrue during an unpaid leave of absence.
-Sick leave accrual will be prorated for faculty serving less than full time.
+Sick time shall not accrue during an unpaid leave of absence.
+Sick time accrual will be prorated for faculty serving less than full time.